-Today there are 51 credit unions with 140 branches in the state, in places ranging from tiny rural towns like Vaughn to Albuquerque, New Mexico's largest city.
+Today there are 47 credit unions with over 140 branches in the state, in places ranging from tiny rural towns like Vaughn to Albuquerque, New Mexico's largest city.
 Those credit unions boast more than 683,000 members and over $7.23 billion in assets.Some exist for small memberships, while others serve whole communities, cities, and counties.
 Fourteen offer Member Business Lending to help local businesses grow and create more employment opportunities in the communities they serve.

 For a more complete history of New Mexico credit unions, with historic photos, click here.

 If you have questions or need information you can’t find here, please contact us.